 software on my computer.
 Emacs is just the special kind of madness that drags me

-makes it easier to revert to a previous unbroken version of a package, so I can
+easier to revert to a previous unbroken version of a package, so I can find a

-couple of key bindings, it took care of notifying me about new versions and
+bindings, it took care of notifying me about new versions and installing the

-the necessary commands to install and update a package, as well as the big
+commands to install and update a package, as well as the big brother that will

 ivy-read in my case.

 Well, like the first line of the README says,